SeldonIO/seldon-core/doc/source/analytics/explainers.md

     replicas: 1
 ```

-If you were port forwarding to Ambassador on localhost:8003 then the API call would be:
+If you were port forwarding to Ambassador or istio on localhost:8003 then the API call would be:

 ```
 http://localhost:8003/seldon/seldon/income-explainer/default/api/v1.0/explain